char4816/GoogleTrendsPertussis/README.txt

-2/10/19 -- README for Google Trends modeling of pertussis Scripts were written by Christopher Arehart (christopher.h.arehart@colorado.edu)
+2/10/19 -- README for Google Trends modeling of pertussis Scripts were written by Christopher Arehart (christopher.h.arehart@colorado.edu) These scripts were written for a specific google trends epidemiology analysis and are not yet tailored for widespread use However, there are some parts of this analysis that might prove useful to others doing similar research.
+The public availability of these scripts hopefully improve transparency and reproducibility of results.

 Follow these scripts in the following order: